 If you suspect tachycardia, you should visit the emergency room immediately.
-SignatureCare Emergency Center has four locations in the Houston and Sugar Land area.
-Our facility is fully-equipped to take care of you and can treat Tachycardia.
-Make an appointment today, call or visit the closest emergency room immediately.
+SignatureCare Emergency Center has locations in the Houston, Austin, Stafford and Sugar Land, TX areas.
+Our facility is fully-equipped to take care of you and can treat tachycardia.
+Make an appointment today, call, or visit the closest emergency room immediately.

 Tachycardia occurs when something interferes with the electrical impulses that control the heart’s pumping action.
 The pulse may still be at regular intervals, but those intervals will be closer together.
 Many things can cause tachycardia, including: